Merlin Röhl: Early life

-Röhl was born in Potsdam and grew up there.
+Röhl was born in Potsdam, Germany, and grew up there.

 Club career

 Röhl started his youth career at SV Babelsberg 03, but moved to FC Ingolstadt in 2018 having had a trial spell at the club after sharing his performance data through the app Tonsser.
 He signed a long-term contract with the club in January 2020.

-Röhl made his debut for Ingolstadt on 25 November 2020, starting in a 3–1 3.
+Röhl made his debut for FC Ingolstadt on 25 November 2020, starting in a 3–1 3.
 Liga win away to Bayern Munich II.
 He scored his first senior goal on 16 December 2020 with a right-footed volley in the 37th minute of a 1–0 league victory over Hansa Rostock.

 On 17 August 2022, Röhl signed with SC Freiburg in Bundesliga.

+Röhl moved to Premier League side Everton on a season-long loan on 1 September 2025, the last day of the summer transfer window.
+A purchase obligation will apply if Everton remains in the league, in which case the transfer fee would reportedly amount to €25 million including possible bonuses.

 International career

-Röhl has represented Germany at both under-18 and under-19 levels.
+Röhl has represented Germany at both under-18, under-19, under-20 and under-21 levels as well.

 Style of play

-Röhl is a midfielder, but has also played at left-back.
-He is both-footed and is known for his agility.
+A tall, versatile and technically gifted midfielder, Röhl has also played at left-back.
+His playing style and physical stature has earned him comparisons to Leon Goretzka.